 Location: 101 Moss Street, Laguna Beach

-Moss Street Beach is another rocky, secluded beach that offers minimal amenities but is one of the best spots to snorkel and SCUBA dive because of its reefs near Moss Point and Woods Cove.
-The beach entrance has a block wall and a steep stairwell that opens into the small beach and rocks.
+Moss Street Beach is another rocky, secluded beach that offers minimal amenities but is one of the best spots to snorkel and SCUBA dive because of the reefs near Moss Point and Woods Cove.
+The beach entrance has a block wall and a steep stairwell that opens into the small beach and rock shoreline.
 Divers love this beach for its active reefs and easy entries when conditions are mild.
 Tide pools are exposed during low tide for those looking to explore the rocks for marine life (remember to watch where you step, and please no collecting!).
 Parking is lacking here but metered parking can be found on the street and on Pacific Coast Highway.
 On-leash dogs are welcome but they are not allowed on the sand from 9am – 6pm between June 15 and September 10.